-Guidance for Client Libraries
+Guidance for client libraries

 Telemetry for client libraries of HTTP services ends up tracking the same dimensions as the services themselves.
 This allows easy comparison of the client and server views of the operational state especially between sets of dimensions like regions or AZs.
 The most important additional dimension for tracing is explicitly tracking application level retries as separate spans and injecting those retry level span contexts into the requests so that errors or latency can be correlated by specific downstream dependency.
-Since client versions often have their own separate versioning, this should also be a tagged dimension.
+Since client versions often have their own separate versioning, this should also be an attribute dimension.
 If there’s an issue between client versions, having this immediately be clear will save hours or days of troubleshooting time.

 The overall goal of a strategy for observability dimensionality is to make things that are similar look the same while at the same time providing enough additional context to correlate differences.
 By correlating behavior by version for servers and clients, change becomes visible in the telemetry itself.
-By separating out paths that are backed by different access patterns (method and resource tagging) then high rate but low value paths do not impact information available about low rate but high value paths.
+By separating out paths that are backed by different access patterns (method and resource attributes) then high rate but low value paths do not impact information available about low rate but high value paths.
 Adding information about network placement, by region, AZ, and instance, allows correlations for hardware and connectivity issues.
 Including information about roles and permissions helps correlate changes in cloud IAM outside of networking.